-The Audit Committee has reviewed and discussed with management and the independent registered public accounting firm the Company's internal controls over financial reporting, including a review of management's and the independent registered public accounting firm's assessments of and reports on the effectiveness of internal control over financial reporting and any significant deficiencies or material weaknesses.
+The Audit Committee has reviewed and discussed with management and the independent registered public accounting firm the Company's internal control over financial reporting, including a review of management's and the independent registered public accounting firm's assessments of and reports on the effectiveness of internal control over financial reporting and any significant deficiencies or material weaknesses.

-The Audit Committee has reviewed and discussed with management the audited financial statements in the annual report to shareholders.
+The Audit Committee has reviewed and discussed with management the audited financial statements in the annual report on Form 10-K.

-The Audit Committee has discussed with the independent registered public accounting firm the matters required to be discussed by Auditing Standard 1301, as adopted by the Public Company Accounting Oversight Board (the "PCAOB"), other standards of the PCAOB, rules of the SEC and other applicable regulations, including the auditor's judgment as to the quality, not just the acceptability, of the accounting principles, the consistency of their application and the clarity and completeness of the audited financial statements.
+The Audit Committee has discussed with the independent registered public accounting firm the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (the "PCAOB") and the SEC, including the auditor's judgment as to the quality, not just the acceptability, of the accounting principles, the consistency of their application and the clarity and completeness of the audited financial statements.